RedHatQE/carbon/docs/users/definitions/credentials.rst

 Credentials
 ===========

-For each resource that needs to be provisioned, credentials are required.
-These credentials will be set in the required `carbon.cfg file
-<../configuration.html#carbon-configuration>`_, and the credential name will be
-referenced in your scenario descriptor file in the provision section for each resource that is defined.
+For each resource that needs to be provisioned or artifact that needs to be imported, credentials are required.
+These credentials will be set in the required `carbon.cfg file <../configuration.html#carbon-configuration>`_, and the credential name will be referenced in your scenario descriptor file in the provision section for each resource or artifact that is defined.

 Beaker Credentials
 ------------------